Sens Arenas of Yesteryear [Updated]

 (Horwood may also have subsequently designed the next rink, Dey’s Arena, on the site of present-day Confederation Park.)

-Player-coach Alf Smith was one of the club's stars and a main cog during the second Dey's rink/Dey's Skating Rink years, a period which also included the 1903-06 Silver Seven dynasty.
+Player-coach Alf Smith was one of the club's stars and a main cog during the second and 'third' Dey's rink years (alas, the blown over Gladstone barn was quickly rebuilt), a period which also encompassed the 1903-06 Silver Seven Stanley Cup dynasty.

 Hockey hall of famer Alf Smith, Ottawa Capitals, 1899-1900.
 (During this period the team used plain sweaters with an 'O' on the front.)
 The legendary Silver Seven player-coach won three Stanley Cups as a player, 1904-06 (and one more as a coach in 1903).
-[Via Library & Archives - colourized]
+[Via Library & Archives - colourized by Ashley Newall]

 The next rink in line, Dey’s Arena, hosted it’s first Ottawa Senators game in 1908.
 With a capacity of 7,000 (2,500 of which was standing room), it was the largest arena in Canada at the time.